nmsa/tma-framework-m/development/server/README.md

 sh setup-testing-mode.sh
 ```

 First,  [`setup-testing-mode.sh`](https://github.com/eubr-atmosphere/tma-framework-m/blob/master/development/server/setup-testing-mode.sh) script runs the required commands to create the persistent volumes for Apache Zookeeper and Apache Kafka.
 Then, it deploys these two components.
-Then, it creates `topic-monitor` and `queue-listener` topic in Apache Kafka pod.
+Then, it creates `topic-monitor` and `queue-listener` topics in Apache Kafka pod.
 Finnaly, Apache Flume is deployed in Kubernetes Cluster.

-With Apache Zookeeper, Apache Kafka, and Apache Flume running and the topic created, the next step is to deploy the Monitor application.
+With Apache Zookeeper, Apache Kafka, and Apache Flume running and the topics created, the next step is to deploy the Monitor application.
 The file called [`monitor-api-python.yaml`](https://github.com/eubr-atmosphere/tma-framework-m/blob/master/development/server/monitor-server-python/monitor-api-python.yaml) creates a Kubernetes Deployment of the Monitor application.
 In order to create that deploy, you should run:
 ```sh
 kubectl create -f monitor-server-python/monitor-api-python.yaml
 ```